one-ware/one-ware.com/docs/one-ai/01-get-started.md

 ### Advanced Settings
 - **Hardware Type** - Select the hardware type
-- **Prioritize Speed Optimization** - Enable this if your hardware, such as an FPGA with limited internal RAM, requires efficient memory usage for higher accuracy with fewer model parameters.
+- **Prioritize Speed Optimization** - Enable this if your hardware, such as a microcontroller, has limited computational capabilities and benefits from a prioritization of speed over memory usage.
 - **Compute Capability** - Specify the computational power of your hardware
-- **Prioritize Memory Optimization**
+- **Prioritize Memory Optimization** - Enable this if your hardware, such as an FPGA with limited internal RAM, requires efficient memory usage for higher accuracy with fewer model parameters.
 - **Memory Limit** - Define the available memory
 - **Optimize for Parallel Execution** - Enable this option for FPGA/ASIC parallel architectures
 - **Quantized Calculations** - Enable quantization to boost performance.
 This can slightly reduce accuracy but significantly increases speed.
 For most applications, especially on microcontrollers, TPUs, FPGAs, or ASICs, quantization is highly recommended.